fledge-iot/fledge/docs/07_admin/02_RESTadmin.rst

 Configuration Management
 ========================

 Configuration management in an important aspect of the REST API, however due to the discoverable form of the configuration of FogLAMP the API itself is fairly small.
-Information of the configuration management and in particularly the types of the configuration parameters that can be supported see The FogLAMP Configuration Component.

 The configuration REST API interacts with the configuration manager to create, retrieve, update and delete the configuration categories and values.
 Specifically all updates must go via the management layer as this is used to trigger the notifications to the components that have registered interest in configuration categories.
 This is the means by which the dynamic reconfiguration of FogLAMP is achieved.